MicrosoftDocs/power-pages-docs/power-pages-docs/admin/capacity-management.md

 Finally, the licensing summary view includes information about production websites using legacy licensing models as well, which helps planning the licensing model migration from legacy to current licensing models.

-Power Pages capacity management experience allows pivoting between the two supported capacity categories: Authenticated MAU and anonymous MAU.
-For more information on Power Pages licensing, see [Power Platform licensing FAQs - Power Platform \| Microsoft Learn](/power-platform/admin/powerapps-flow-licensing-faq#power-pages)
+Power Pages capacity management experience allows pivoting between the two supported capacity categories: authenticated MAU and anonymous MAU.
+More information: [Power Platform licensing FAQs](/power-platform/admin/powerapps-flow-licensing-faq#power-pages).

 These views and features can be used in addition to the website consumption reports that are also available.
-For more information on the consumption reports, see [Website capacity consumption reports \| Microsoft Learn](/admin/website-consumption-reports?tabs=PPS)
+More information: [Website capacity consumption reports](/admin/website-consumption-reports?tabs=PPS)

 ## Licensing summary view